 Asset packs were used in development, most significantly FPE Kit on Unity (there's an Itch demo you can check out to see the differences).
 The terminal environment is built on top of Airport Terminal pack by weissegames (check out the before and after!).
 The bear, the sheet ghosts and the construction crawler's navigation and attack behaviour are partially handled via Blaze AI.
 The day night cycle is controlled by Jupiter Day/Night Cycle.
 Sound effect libraries were used for the majority of the in game sound effects, shoutout Zapsplat.
 Many other asset packs were used.

 AI use in this game includes Claude and Claude Code for assisting with implementing complex systems and bug fixing.
 The codex's image-examination assets are pre-rendered during development: in-game screenshots are composited via ChatGPT and then some are stylistically processed by a model running locally on my laptop.
-Adobe Podcast was used to make recordings on my not-very-good mic sound a little better.
+I experimented a bit with Adobe Podcast to make recordings on my not-very-good mic sound a little better but I wasn't so impressed with the results so I don't think much of this made it in.
 Most sound effects were found in online libraries but in some cases they were generated using ElevenLabs and other sound generation models when suitable alternatives could not be found.
 Some 3D models and textures were created using Meshy.
 Text was checked for spelling and grammar with Grammarly and Claude.

 AI Generated Content Disclosure